Accept International Payments: What Businesses Need to Know

 Multi‑Currency vs. Foreign PayPal Payments

-An international payments gatewaysolution offers buyers the opportunity to pay in their country’s currency, and the provider handles the conversions.
+An international payment gatewaysolution offers buyers the opportunity to pay in their country’s currency, and the provider handles the conversions.
 This improved transparency and trust.
 International PayPal payments allow customers to transact through PayPal’s vast network.
 These payments are handled according to PayPal’s terms and charges.

 Compliance and Documentation